opencog/atomspace/Design-Notes-C.md

 The `TypedVariable` used in lambdas dispenses with the `SexNode`, such connectors are always implicitly inputs to functions.

-The constraint satisfaction solvers (cahiners, ASP, etc.) ignore the name of the connector, as it is irrelevant for determining the typing constraints.
+The constraint satisfaction solvers (chainers, ASP, etc.) ignore the name of the connector, as it is irrelevant for determining the typing constraints.